jlevy/lft/lft.md

 One of the most remarkable shifts in the last year or two is that more people are able to code more complex things by using Cursor, GitHub Copilot, and other LLM coding tools.

-It has become popular to say Englishis the new programming language.[^english]
+It is now common to hear that English is the new programming language.[^english]

 This clearly is partly true.
 But of course applications are still actually committed to GitHub and then deployed